 - NetBackup supports backups of AGs with legacy backup policies (with the option Clients for use with batch files).
 Intelligent Policies do not support AG backups at this time. - You can protect an AG environment in the following ways: - With a policy that protects the preferred replica.
-See "About protecting the preferred replica in a SQL Server availability group (legacy backup policies)" on page 130. - With a policy that protects a specific node in the AG.
-See "About protecting a specific node in a SQL Server availability group" on page 136. - See "Configuring SQL Server backups when an availability group crosses NetBackup domains" on page 140. - See "About protecting a specific node in a SQL Server availability group" on page 136.
+See "About protecting the preferred replica in a SQL Server availability group (legacy backup policies)" on page 131. - With a policy that protects a specific node in the AG.
+See "About protecting a specific node in a SQL Server availability group " on page 136. - If an AG crosses multiple NetBackup domains, back up a single node in the AG that is dedicated for backups.
+You can then use Auto Image Replication (A.I.R.) to replicate the backup to the other NetBackup domains.
+Veritas does not recommend the use of the PREFERREDREPLICA keyword in your batch files in this scenario.

+See "Configuring SQL Server backups when an availability group crosses NetBackup domains" on page 140.
+See "About protecting a specific node in a SQL Server availability group " on page 136.

 - NetBackup supports backups of AGs in multi-NIC environments.
-For more information, see the following topic: - See "About configuration of SQL Server backups with multiple NICs" on page 171. - The timestamp for AG backup images reflects Coordinated Universal Time (UTC).
+For more information, see the following topic: See "About configuration of SQL Server backups with multiple NICs" on page 172. - The timestamp for AG backup images reflects Coordinated Universal Time (UTC).